KarimSamirLotfy/SMART/notes.md

-* Running bash install_pyg.sh
-ERROR: torch_cluster-1.6.0+pt112cu113-cp310-cp39-linux_x86_64.whl is not a supported wheel on this platform.
-ERROR: torch_scatter-2.1.0+pt112cu113-cp39-cp39-linux_x86_64.whl is not a supported wheel on this platform.
-ERROR: torch_sparse-0.6.16+pt112cu113-cp39-cp39-linux_x86_64.whl is not a supported wheel on this platform.
-ERROR: torch_spline_conv-1.2.1+pt112cu113-cp39-cp39-linux_x86_64.whl is not a supported wheel on this platform.

 # Arch
 * Tokenization
     Agents have predefeined tokens. each veichle type has 2048 tokens. each token is 4 timestps of x, y so shape is 2048, 4, 2